-Ben also works alongside James Dickens dealing with the complex and challenging taxation and financial planning issues presented by serial entrepreneurs; he has a deep understanding of the latest rules surrounding pensions and has used his expert knowledge in advising clients on the implementation of pension arrangements, taking benefits and avoiding the pitfalls of the various tax penalties awaiting the unwary pension funder.
+Ben also works alongside James Dickens dealing with the complex taxation and financial planning issues presented to those in senior employment roles.
+He has a deep understanding of the latest rules surrounding tax and pensions and has used his expert knowledge in advising clients on the implementation of pension arrangements, taking benefits and avoiding the pitfalls of the various tax penalties awaiting the unwary pension funder.

 Investment Support & Paraplanner

 After graduating from De Montfort University in Leicester, with a First Class Honours degree in Accounting and Finance, Bobby Gyawali has begun his career in financial services by joining Grierson Dickens Ltd in 2018.
 Bobby also gained an AAT Level 3 qualification in 2014, making him a part-qualified accountant.